Healthcare Project Management: Objectives, Models, and Team Requirements

 Healthcare QA testers utilize either manual or automated testing approaches to test the product.

-In manual testing, they test each functionality and feature manually with regard to the test case.
+In manual testing, they test each functionality and feature manually concerning the test case.

 5) Healthcare compliance specialists